Onboarding remotely can leave newcomers with a lot of blanks when it comes to company culture. Here's what you need to be mindful of.

 (Although those same screens also provided insights into what used to be separated from our professional selves and forced a new merging of home-self and work-self.
 But that’s another story.)

-Seeing everybody in real-time offered an entirely different set of data.
+Seeing everybody in real-time offers an entirely different set of data.

 A relearning that will to some extent also force the newcomer to establish a new script for interacting with co-workers.